18F/tts-buy-bug-bounty/2018-procurement/QASP.md

 ## 2.3 Acceptance of Services

-Acceptance of services shall be based upon compliance with performance standards described in the PWS and surveillance procedures described in this QASP.
+Acceptance of services shall be based upon compliance with performance standards described in the RFQ and surveillance procedures described in this QASP.
 Before approving/certifying any contractor invoices, the CO/COR will verify that all invoiced services have been performed in compliance with call order requirements.
 The CO/COR shall not certify